-The assessment of soybean line DAS-44406-6 was restricted to food safety and nutritional issues.
-Any risks related to the release into the environment of GM plants used in food production, or the safety of animal feed or animals consuming feed derived from GM plants have not been addressed in this assessment.
+The assessment of soybean line DAS-81419-2 was restricted to human food safety and nutritional issues.
+This assessment therefore does not address any risks to the environment that may occur as the result of growing GM plants used in food production, or any risks to animals that may consume feed derived from GM plants.